 Spring and summer teaching

-You will need to exercise initiative and personal responsibility to manage your own learning, making use of scholarly reviews and primary sources appropriate to their chosen area of research.
+- need to exercise initiative and personal responsibility to manage your own learning, making use of scholarly reviews and primary sources appropriate to their chosen area of research.

 You must demonstrate the ability to deploy accurately established techniques of analysis and enquiry to your chosen field of study and to evidence the ability to describe and comment upon particular aspects of current research in the discipline.